2006–07 Uruguayan Primera División: Clausura tiebreaker

 Since Danubio and Peñarol ended up tied in points for first place, an additional match was played by both teams to decide the Torneo Clausura winners.

 Danubio qualified to championship playoff as Clausura winners.

 Aggregate table

 Championship playoff

-No championship playoff matches were needed as Danubio won both Apretura and Clausura.
+No championship playoff matches were needed as Danubio won both Apertura and Clausura.

 Relegation playoff

 Progreso won 5–0 on aggregate and stayed in the top division.

 Rocha were relegated along Cerro and Rentistas.